 >> MORE MOONCAKE RECIPES:

-I kind of like the marble snowskin, so I used natural pumpkin powder for coloring here.
+I kind of like the look of this marble snowskin.
+I used natural pumpkin powder for coloring here.
 For the recipe, if you prefer a stronger osmanthus taste, you can steep some dried osmanthus flower in hot water and let cool completely, then chill it in the fridge for about 30 mins.
 Otherwise, like me, using just cold water is fine too.

 - 25 g shortening